openaustralia/planningalerts/app/views/atdis/_guidance.md

 Note that the definitive reference of what is compliant with the ATDIS specification is the [specification document](specification) itself.
 This page is intended as a short, simple to read summary of the process by which OAF will test compliance and you should test your compliance before submitting.
 Just because something isn’t included here (and is included in the specification) doesn’t mean that it isn’t important.

+If at any stage you have any questions or run into any problems please get in touch by emailing us at [atdis-support@planningalerts.org.au](mailto:atdis-support@planningalerts.org.au)

 ###<a name="before-submitting"></a> What you should do to prepare before submitting for compliance testing

 Follow the 8 steps below.